Charles Ahlforth & Matilda Wilhelmina Johansdotter + Anna Johnson

 Her mother dies in 1860 and her father moves to the neighbouring parish of Säby.
 Matilda is then sent to Lövåsa Norrgård where she is adopted by juryman (nämndeman) Anders Peter Nilsson and his wife Carolina Sofia Johansdotter, who own the farm.
 That is where she meets her husband-to-be.

 Carl now becomes a tenant at the farm.
-They seem to have been relatively prosperous, as they owned both gold and silver.
-The also have 1 mare, 9 cows, 1 pair of oxens, 1 bull, 3 calves, 12 sheep, 1 sow and 1 boar.
+They seem to have been relatively prosperous, as they owned both gold and silver, and on the farm they have 1 mare, 9 cows, 1 pair of oxens, 1 bull, 3 calves, 12 sheep, 1 sow and 1 boar.

 They have 2 children.